razaprojects/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The session of the user is stored on the database to ensure that user doens't have to login over and over when naving procted/securete routes and data

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes the password, so that the password are not stored as plain text in database

 - [ ] What does bcrypt do to slow down attackers?

+passwords are hashed using number of multiple which makes it almost impossible for attacker to reverse engineer through different possibilities of decoding the password.

 - [ ] What are the three parts of the JSON Web Token?

+payload, secret, options

 ## Minimum Viable Product